cfarkas/SARS-CoV-2-freebayes/README.md

 # Steps for user-provided datasets from SARS-CoV-2

-In order to obtain SARS-CoV-2 variants (viral frequency >= 0.5) in user-provided SARS-CoV-2 NGS datasets (txt list with SRA), users need to execute: SARS-CoV-2-freebayes.sh, as follows:
+In order to obtain SARS-CoV-2 variants (viral frequency >= 0.5) users need to provide:

 - Sequence read archive accessions of each datasets (SRR prefix list, in tabular format or txt format.
 As example, see:)
 - SARS-CoV-2 reference in fasta format (covid19-refseq.fasta, provided in this repository)
 - number of threads for calculations

-as follows:
+Execution (from scratch):
 ```
 git clone https://github.com/cfarkas/SARS-CoV-2_illumina_analysis.git
 cd SARS-CoV-2_illumina_analysis